By MARILYN SHAPIRO

 Laura and her fellow teachers, left very much on their own, made the decision to divide the classes not by ages, but by abilities, thereby allowing children with similar skills to progress together.
 For some children, education focused on basic life skills-eating, dressing and bathing, as well as other daily living skills like shopping, banking, phone use and housekeeping.
 Others showing greater ability were taught skills that were part of a more standard curriculum, including reading, math, history and science.

-Parents began the process of securing public education by creating advocacy groups for their children.
+Ultimately, parents began the process of securing public education by creating advocacy groups for their children.
 They met with teachers and politicians.
 It was not until 1965, when Laura was in her first year of teaching, that President Lyndon B. Johnson began signing off on acts designed to expand public education and its funding purposes.

 Laura continued teaching special education in New York and, after her marriage, in Connecticut.
 In 1971, she left the classroom to become a stay-at-home mom.
 Five years later, the family relocated to Phoenixville, Penn., a suburb of Philadelphia.